dscho/xkcd/content/comics/2012-7-30-five-years.md

 Beret Guy: Oh man, I don't know!
 Let's find out!

-[The characters stare at one another.]
+[Beat panel.]

-[Cobwebs and hair grow; the desk and chairs fall into disrepair.]
+[Another beat panel, this time showing the effects of waiting five years in the same spot: cobwebs and hair grow, and the desk and chairs fall into disrepair.]

-[Five years pass.]

 Beret Guy: Hah—